Simhyeon/r4d/docs/macro_syntax.md

 %
 % log: a/b/b/c
 %  --> test:5:2
+% This holds anyway because assert has expanded each values
-% Final result of p1 and p2 is same to end user
+% Thus final result of p1 and p2 is same to end user
 ```

-**Literal passed as arguments**
+**Literal passed as nested arguments**

 ```
 $define(demo,a_first=$if($a_first(),TRUE))